 recieveStructure((byte*)&myStruct, sizeof(myStruct));

-The code for the transmitter would be as follows,
+The sender code would be as follows,

 struct servoMoveMessage